Internality of autonomous algebraic differential equations: Introduction

 Our question could thus be rephrased as follows: can we characterize rational vector fields of the form (\ref{sys of eq intro}) having $k$ algebraically independent rational first integrals after base change?

 For the model-theorist, it is natural to work in a fixed differentially closed field to answer such questions, and this is the point of view we will take here.
+Note that any differential field embeds into a differentially closed field, and this is therefore an appropriate setting to study the existence of certain first integrals after base change.
+Moreover, by Seidenberg's embedding theorem \cite{seidenberg1958abstract}, any countably generated differential field embeds into a field of meromorphic function on some complex domain, which gives our work relevance for the study of complex analytic functions.

-We will denote it $\calU$ and let $\calC = \{ x \in \calU : \delta(x) = 0 \}$ be the \emph{constants} of $\calU$.
+We will denote this fixed differentially closed field $\calU$ and let $\calC = \{ x \in \calU : \delta(x) = 0 \}$ be the \emph{constants} of $\calU$.
 It is an algebraically closed field.
-In the literature, this question is only fully answered for a single order one autonomous differential equation in an old article of Rosenlicht \cite{rosenlicht1974nonminimality}:
+In the literature, the question of the internality of (\ref{sys of eq intro}) is only fully answered for a single order one autonomous differential equation in an old article of Rosenlicht \cite{rosenlicht1974nonminimality}: